ASCO: Bristol Myers Squibb, awaiting Opdivo-Yervoy approval, trumpets 3-year lung cancer survival win

 That last piece is key, especially considering that patients only received the combo treatment for two years.
 “Importantly, especially for those patients who get into a response,” they see “a continuation of that response beyond that two-year treatment,” said Samit Hirawat, BMS’ chief medical officer.

-The data come from Part 1 of the Checkmate-227 trial, which made headlines at last fall’s European Society for Medical Oncology (ESMO) annual meeting when BMS unveiled the survival benefit.
+The data come from Part 1 of the Checkmate-227 trial, which made headlines at last fall’s European Society for Medical Oncology annual meeting when BMS unveiled the survival benefit.

 RELATED: ESMO: Can Bristol-Myers' Opdivo-Yervoy pairing be 'practice-changing' in first-line NSCLC?
 Experts disagree